 The law of reciprocity is valid for both black and white and color film over a broad range of exposures for many different film stocks.

 But wait … there’s more!
-With color film at low light levels and long exposures, the individual emulsions that are sensitive to the different wavelengths of light react differently and can result in color shifts on the negative.
+With color film at low light levels and long exposures, the individual emulsions that are sensitive to the different wavelengths of light react differently and can result in color shifts on the negative or slide.
 Yikes!

-Among the common and familiar low light scenarios where correction for reciprocity departure is mandatory are early sunrise; late sunset; night time exposures; day time exposures with slow speed film and the need for small apertures for expanded depth of field; the use of high density lens filters (e.g., black and white contrast, neutral density, color correction); and close-up and macro exposures where light is lost at the film plane (much more on this in Part V).
+Common low light scenarios where correction for reciprocity departure is mandatory are early sunrise; late sunset; night time exposures; day time exposures with slow speed film and the need for small apertures for expanded depth of field; the use of high density lens filters (e.g., black and white contrast, neutral density, color correction); and close-up and macro exposures where exposure density is lost at the film plane (much more on this in Part V).
 In large format photography, in particular, the need for reciprocity compensation is commonplace (especially for landscapes and close-ups) where small apertures (f/22 to f/64) and long exposures are the rule, not the exception.

-So, with this background set forth, let’s delve into a typical scenario involving reciprocity departure correction for long film exposures.
-Within the renowned Balboa Park in San Diego, CA, there are a plethora of gardens, trees, flowers, and exotic succulent plants to admire and photograph.
+So, with this background set forth let’s delve into a typical scenario involving reciprocity departure correction for long film exposures.
+Within the renowned Balboa Park in San Diego, California, there are a plethora of gardens, trees, flowers, and exotic succulent plants to admire and photograph.
 Among my personal favorite subjects at this park is this iconic fig tree with its enormous and visually stunning root system.

 The structure and intricate pattern of the roots, their textures and fine detail, and interplay of light and shadows make this a delightful subject to explore.
 On two separate days (sunset and sunrise), I took several exposures of this tree at varying perspectives, angles, and lenses.
 Using my composing card to help study and select a composition, I chose the perspective in the iPhone scout shot above, roughly 8 feet away.
 To frame this perspective, I chose a “normal” lens in the 4×5 format.
 Due to the low intensity lighting at this time, intuitively I understood that my exposure was going to be long, and thus, compensation for reciprocity departure would be a necessity.